producer999/HindiDictionaryTools/hindi-dictionary-tools-readme.txt

 v 00.01.03 6/29/2017
--added examples, altforms and alt translations JSON wrapper objects -added examples, altforms and alt translations converter classes (convert from JSON to string, convertback str to JSON) -changed translation data parser to import examples from files as JSON with string array in it
+-store alternate definitions, alternate forms and examples as JSON in the databse -added examples, altforms and alt translations JSON wrapper objects -added examples, altforms and alt translations converter classes (convert from JSON to string, convertback str to JSON) -changed translation data parser to import examples from files as JSON with string array in it